mgraterol/deal-engine-api/README.md

 # README
-This repository contains code for the API for invo system.
-This API will manage all the business logic and all the backend subjects related to invo.
+This repository contains code for the API for Deal Engile.
+This API will manage all the business logic and all the backend subjects related to Deal Engine Challenge.

 ## Set up the application
 To install and run the project, follow the next steps